zainab-yekta/job-application-tracker/README.md

 The base setup uses create-react-app, which supports PWA out of the box.
 You can enable it by modifying the serviceWorkerRegistration.js.

 ### Deployment
-Deploying this app using:
+This app is deployed using:
-GitHub Pages
+- GitHub Pages — View Live Site
-Firebase Hosting
+- Firebase Hosting — (Coming soon...)
-(Deployment guide coming soon...)

 ## Notes
 This project does not use a database.
 All data is stored in local component state and resets on refresh.